-- Find a teaching buddy in the local Union/Association in addition to your school. - Discover what works with your colleagues: Professional Learning Communities, grade level meetings, or hallway chats. - Connect with colleagues and buddies outside of school. - Custodians, receptionists, secretaries, and other support professionals are vital!
-Friend them! - Be nice, use your manners, and SMILE!
+- · Find a teaching buddy in the local Union/Association in addition to your school. - Discover what works with your colleagues: Professional Learning Communities, grade level meetings, or hallway chats. - Connect with colleagues and buddies outside of school. - Custodians, receptionists, secretaries, and other support professionals are vital!
+Friend them! - Be nice, use your manners, and SMILE - Write and deliver hand-written 'Thank You' notes when completing student teaching or field experiences as a practice of etiquette and relationship building.